YOU ARE ABOUT TO LEARN A WAY to make a change in an industry that has long been in favor of a few élite in our society.

 Maybe you know somebody, as I know my father who drove for about fifty years, paid an average premium of $500.00 a year and had no major accident.
 He would have had at least $20,000.00 in his own pocket when he stopped driving due to old age.
 Even in today’s economy that would still be a good sum of money.

 If a teenager today starts driving at age 16, have a driver insurance, survives the teenage mania, matures and have a good driving history, paid an average premium of $1700.00 per year, how much would he have at retirement at say, age 70?
 Imagine that, that teenager had no claims at all.
-A simple calculation will give him a good $85,000.00.
+A simple calculation will give him a good $85,000.00 (to arrive at this figure, you need to follow the premium allocation described below).
 Imagine again that his money earned interest at even a very low rate for 50 years.
 You get the picture.
 It’s like having a second Social Security benefit, don’t you think?
 Yes he can cancel his membership and withdraw that money at any time.
+But why do that when you are actively able to drive?

 So is there a company today that offers money back guarantee?
 I don’t think so.
 They’re all out there to make a killing.
 There may be one or two that give a minimal part of your premium, called discount, but then they’ll take it back later – count on that.